DEM0NAssissan7/mosaic/README.md

 # Project Goals
 - Make the user do as little window management as possible
 - Increase productivity factor
+- Tile the windows in the most efficient way possible
+- Automatically manage workspaces
+- More powerful tiling features for GNOME (like corner tiling)

 # Implemented features:
 -